curlsloth/NYU-HPC-4-newbies/README.md

 #   48368654_[0-99] short,cs,  testrun  <NetID> PD       0:00      1
 ```

-Some other useful SLURM commands that can help to get information about running and pending jobs are
+Here are some other useful SLURM commands that can help you get information about running and pending jobs, which can guide you in requesting just enough resources next time.

 ```
 # detailed information for a job:
 scontrol show jobid -dd <JobID>